gega/backup/README.md

 preferences and how I ended up creating this tool.

 At first, I don't want to store my backup in the cloud.
 For three main
 reasons: trust issues, bandwidth and internet access problems.
-Second, I would like to have a backup which can be read easily without the same backup tool I am using for creating it.
+Second, I would like to have a backup which can be read easily without the backup tool I am using for creating it.
 I also would like to delete any one of the backups without disturbing the others.
 The last two requirement points toward the hardlink based backups.

 I started to use [dirvish](https://dirvish.org/) and I used it for years.
 Lately I switched to [Back In Time](https://github.com/bit-team/backintime) which is very similar to dirvish.